YTCORIANDER/pizza_order_system/README.md

 4. Save the file after removing the topping.

 ### Testing Your Changes
 Testing is an essential aspect of software development to ensure that the Pizza Order System functions correctly and meets the desired requirements.
-Here's how you can conduct testing for the Pizza Order System:
+Here's how you can conduct testing for the Pizza Order System in `test_system.py`:

 #### Automated Testing
 1. **Run Automated Tests**: Utilize the provided `runTest` function to run automated tests for different scenarios.
 This function executes the Pizza Order System with predefined input and compares the output against expected results.